 Although education is hugely important, and encouraging it at home can be a great way to make it much more so, you will soon find that it is equally as important to find a balance between work and play.
 You can’t just expect your child to learn the whole time.
 If you want the education to be effective, you need to find a balance, to be able to give equal amounts of time to both learning and play, or rest.
 Actually, it is being able to rest properly which ensures that your child can make the most of their education, as it is in these refractory periods that most of the information is truly absorbed.
 So allowing your child plenty of balance in these areas ensures a stronger education overall.

 There is nothing wrong with offering the occasional reward – in fact, it might well be encouraged.
 But something that you don’t necessarily want to do is over-reward them, as this might result in a less than ideal education.
 It is a good idea to have a reward system in place, something set in stone which you can refer to.
 Your child doesn’t need to know about this themselves, but as long as you are following it you should find that it has the desired effect.
 With the right level of rewarding, you will notice that you are much more keenly helping your child to develop their skills, in particular those which they are most keen on developing.
 This is another hugely important part of the whole exercise.

-Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning disabilities achieve academic success.
+Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning challenges achieve academic success.
 Our services provide kids with non-traditional tutoring programs within the Davis County, Kaysville, Layton, Syracuse, Farmington, and Centerville areas.
 Areas to find Integrated Learning Strategies include: Reading tutors in Kaysville, Math tutors in Kaysville, Common Core Tutors in Kaysville, Tutors in Utah, Utah Tutoring Prog